 If there are any enemy Cavalry blocks present, then all hits from Cavalry Engage are applied to them.
-If there are no enemy Cavalry blocks present, then each Cavalry block Engages at +1 effectiveness and all hits are applied to enemy Infantry blocks.

-If Cavalry Engage results in all of the enemy Cavalry blocks being Eliminated then the victorious Cavalry blocks check for Cavalry Pursuit.
+If this results in all of the enemy Cavalry blocks being Eliminated then the victorious Cavalry blocks check for Cavalry Pursuit.

 If both the Defender and the Attacker have Cavalry blocks remaining after the Cavalry Engage and one player received more hits than the other, then that player checks for Rout by rolling a die.
 If the result is less than or equal to the difference in hits, then all of that player's Cavalry blocks are Routing for the remainder of the battle: place them in the Routing Cavalry box on the Battle Mat.
 The other player's Cavalry blocks check for Cavalry Pursuit.